google/clspv/docs/OpenCLCOnVulkan.md

   is specified by an integer specialization constant.
 The specialization ID is reported in the descriptor map file, generated via the `-descriptormap` option.

+The shaders produced use the GLSL450 memory model.
+As such, there is an assumption of of no aliasing by default.
+The compiler does not generate *Aliased* decorations currently.
+Users should be aware of this and ensure they are not relying on aliasing.

 #### Descriptor map